 Tax credits and benefits

 This page explains about tax credits and universal credit.
 There are two tax credits – child tax credit and working tax credit.
 HM Revenue & Customs (HMRC) administer and pay tax credits.
-Universal credit is replacing tax credits as well as some other means-tested benefits.
+DWP administer and pay universal credit (UC).
+UC is replacing tax credits as well as some other means-tested benefits.

 There are no special rules for students in the tax credits system – you have to meet the same qualification criteria as everyone else.
-This means you need to meet the age and hours requirements for Working Tax Credit, and you must be responsible for a child or young person to claim Child Tax Credit.
-Universal credit (UC) is the Government’s new system of support that is gradually replacing six working-age benefits (the ‘legacy benefits’).
+This means you need to meet the age and working hours requirements for Working Tax Credit, and you must be responsible for a child or young person to get Child Tax Credit.
+UC is the Government’s new system of support that is gradually replacing six working-age benefits (the ‘legacy benefits’).
 These are working tax credit; child tax credit; income support; income-based jobseekers’ allowance, income-related employment and support allowance and housing benefit.
-Now that UC is available across the UK, most people can no longer make a brand new claim for tax credits.
+Now that UC is available across the UK, HMRC say that most people can no longer make a brand-new claim for tax credits.
+Instead you will need to claim universal credit or pension credit (depending on age and circumstances).

 Can I claim tax credits while I’m a student?